Modeling Physical Noise

 Background

 We consider incoherent errors as the predominant noise mechanism in quantum simulation.
-These errors can originate in interactions between qubits and a fluctuating environment.
+These errors can arise from interactions between qubits and a fluctuating environment.
 This mechanism influences the time evolution of the qubits in a way that the errors do not add up coherently.
-Simple examples of this are superconducting qubits coupling to lossy two-level systems, ion-trap devices with heated vibrational modes or unwanted control-pulse scattering, and spin-qubits in the presence of fluctuating background magnetic-field.
-During the last few decades, such noise mechanisms have been described successfully using the Lindblad master equation.
+Simple examples include superconducting qubits coupling to lossy two-level systems, ion trap devices with heated vibrational modes or unwanted control-pulse scattering, and spin qubits in the presence of fluctuating background magnetic-field.
+In recent decades, such noise mechanisms have been successfully described using the Lindblad master equation.
 The HQS Noise App applies this method to model the effect of noise in a digital quantum simulation.

 Lindbladian

-The noise mapping performed by the HQS Noise App is valid in the regime of Markovian master equations, meaning for noise mechanisms with short memory times.
+The noise mapping performed by the HQS Noise App is valid for noise mechanisms with short memory times, i.e. in the regime of Markovian dynamics.
 In particular, we apply master equations in the Lindbladian form:

 \[ \dot{\rho} = \sum_{ij} M_{ij} \left( A_i \rho A^\dagger_j - \frac{1}{2} A^\dagger_j A_i \rho -\frac{1}{2} \rho A^\dagger_j A_i \right) \equiv L[\rho] , \]

 where \(\rho\) is the density matrix of the qubits (spins).
-Operators \(A_i\) offer a basis for representing the noise operators, while matrix \(M\) gives (generalized) noise rates.
-There is a freedom for definition of operators \(A_i\).
-Thus, only in combination with matrix \(M\) (and particularly its non-diagonal entries) can we make judgements about the dominant noise processes and rates.
-In the following section we detail our choice of operators \(A_i\) so that the user may understand how their physical noise model can be represented by \(M\).
+Operators \(A_i\) offer a basis for representing the noise operators, while matrix \(M\) provides (generalized) noise rates.
+There is a freedom in the definition of operators \(A_i\).
+Thus, only in combination with the matrix \(M\) (and particularly its non-diagonal entries) can we make judgements about the dominant noise processes and rates.
+In the following section we detail our choice of \(A_i\) operators so that the user can understand how their physical noise model can be represented by \(M\).

-For clarity in the following, we provide our definition of the spin-lowering and spin-raising operators:
+For clarity, we provide our definition of the spin-lowering and spin-raising operators:

-The Lindblad equation for damping of qubit \(1\) has the form:
+The Lindblad equation for damping on qubit \(1\) has the form:

 \[ \dot{\rho} = \gamma_{\textrm{damping}} \left( \sigma^-_1 \rho \sigma^+_1 - \frac{1}{2} \sigma^+_1 \sigma^-_1 \rho - \frac{1}{2} \rho \sigma^+_1 \sigma^-_1 \right) \]